/ factorpad.com / stocks / f48kpb.html

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Texas Pacific Land Trust.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TPL stock compares to 2,000+ US-based stocks, and to peers in the Management of Companies and Enterprises sector and Offices of Other Holding Companies industry.
+We show how TPL stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Crude Petroleum and Natural Gas Extraction industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.